jmalonda12/joshs-megr2156-portfolio/docs/assignments/A02/index.md

 I used the calculated 19.18 mm x 19.18 mm size as the basis for the CAD model.
 Keeping the same cross-sectional geometry for every member also makes the design simpler to manufacture and model.

-The final design was then transferred into CAD so that the geometry, connections, and weight could be checked against the analytical calculations.
+The final design was then transferred into CAD so that the geometry, connections, dimensions, and weight could be checked against the analytical calculations.

 ## 10. Pin Design

 The connecting pins are required to be made from hardened tool steel with a yield shear strength of 170 ksi and a density of 0.278 lb/in^3.
 The assignment requires a single-shear connection with a factor of safety of 4.

-For the symmetric truss, the largest support reaction is 20 kN.
-Since Ax = 0 and Ay = By = 20 kN, the governing reaction used for the pin calculation is:

-Vmax = 20 kN
+For the critical connection, I used the largest force transferred through the joint from the member-force analysis.
+The largest force used for the pin design is 33.33 kN.
+This provides a conservative check of the pin because the pin must safely transfer the force through the connection.

 ### Known Values

-Vmax = 20 kN
+Vmax = 33.33 kN

 FS = 4